knative/docs/install/getting-started-knative-app.md

 ### Interacting with your app

-To see if your app has been deployed succesfully, you need the HOST and IP_ADDRESS created by Knative.
+To see if your app has been deployed succesfully, you need the host URL and IP address created by Knative.

 1. To find the IP address for your service, enter `kubectl get svc knative-ingressgateway -n istio-system`.
 If your cluster is